Murshid Quli Khan

-Born a Hindu in the Deccan Plateau c.
+According to some writers, he was born a Hindu in the Deccan Plateau c.
 1670, Murshid Quli Khan was bought by Mughal noble Haji Shafi.
-After Shafi's death, he worked under the Diwan of Vidarbha, during which time he piqued the attention of the then-emperor Aurangzeb, who sent him to Bengal as the divan c.
+After Shafi's death, he worked under the Divan of Vidarbha, during which time he piqued the attention of the then-emperor Aurangzeb, who sent him to Bengal as the divan c.
 1700.
 However, he entered into a bloody conflict with the province's subahdar, Azim-us-Shan.
 After Aurangzeb's death in 1707, he was transferred to the Deccan Plateau by Azim-us-Shan's father the Mughal Emperor Bahadur Shah I. However, he was brought back as deputy subahdar in 1710.
 In 1717, he was appointed as the Nawab Nazim of Murshidabad by Farrukhsiyar.
 During his reign, he changed the jagirdari system (land management) to the mal jasmani, which would later transform into the zamindari system.
 He also continued sending revenues from the state to the Mughal Empire.
-He built the Katra Masjid mosque at Murshidabad where he was buried under the steps of the staircase after his death on 30 June 1727.
+He received various titles from the Mughal emperors such as Kārtalab Khān, Murshid Quli Khān, Jafar Khān and Mutamin al-Mulk Ála' al-Dauläh Jafar Khān Nasiri Nasir Jang Bahadur successively.
+He built the Katra Masjid mosque at Murshidabad where he was buried under the staircase after his death on 30 June 1727.
 He was succeeded by his son-in-law Shuja ud Din Muhammad Khan.

 Early life

-Murshid Quli Khan was a Deccani Muslim.
-According to Sir Jadunath Sarkar, Murshid Quli Khan was originally a Hindu and named as Surya Narayan Mishra, born in Deccan c.
+According to Sir Jadunath Sarkar, Murshid Quli Khan was originally a Hindu Brahmin and named as Surya Narayan Mishra, born in Deccan c.
 1670.
 The book Ma'asir al-umara supports this statement.
-At the age of around ten years, he was sold to a Persian named Haji Shafi who converted him to Islam, circumcised him, and raised him with the name Mohammad Hadi.
+At the age of around ten years, he was sold to a Persian named Haji Shafi who converted him to Islam, and raised him with the name Mohammad Hadi.
 In c.
 1690, Shafi left his position in the Mughal court and returned to Persia accompanied by Murshid Quli Khan.
 About five years after Shafi's death, Murshid returned to India and worked under Abdullah Khurasani, the Diwan of Vidarbha in the Mughal Empire.
 Due to his expertise in revenue matters, he was noticed by Mughal Emperor Aurangzeb and played an important role when applying the sharia based Fatwa Alamgiri's financial strategies.
-Most of Murshid Quli Khan's associates, such as Alivardi Khan and Shuja-ud-Din Muhammad Khan, who gained power in Bengal were fellow Deccanis.

 Unlike other Islamic rulers, Murshid Quli Khan had only one wife, Nasiri Banu Begum, and no concubines.
 He had three children, two daughters and one son.
 One of his daughters became the wife of Nawab Shuja-ud-Din Muhammad Khan and mother of Sarfaraz Khan.